Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time

 \section{Results and Discussion}

 In this section, we report the results for each test dataset in a separate table.
-Each table contains the results based on different experimental setups explained in Section~\ref{experimental_setup} including baseline segmentation results (first row), results from offline normalization technique (second row), results from extended offline normalization (third row), and the results from the proposed method with or without TTSN (fourth and fifth rows).
+Each table contains the results based on the different experimental setups explained in Section~\ref{experimental_setup} including baseline segmentation results (first row), results from offline normalization technique (second row), results from extended offline normalization (third row), results from the offline normalization approach with atlas image (fourth row) and the results from the proposed method with or without TTSN (fifth and sixth rows).

-The results in Table.\ref{monuseg_res} are derived from the MoNuSeg test data.
-Although the test data and train data came from the same distribution (MoNuSeg dataset) in this experiment, the results indicate a superior segmentation performance of the proposed method (with or without TTSN) in comparison to the baseline results.
-The proposed method with TTSN also delivered better semantic and instance segmentation performance compared to offline normalization of extended offline normalization approaches.
-Comparing the fourth and fifth rows shows that using TTSN slightly improves the segmentation performance for all evaluation indices.
+The results in Table~\ref{monuseg_res} are derived from the MoNuSeg test data.
+Although the test data and train data came from the same distribution (MoNuSeg dataset) in this experiment, the average results indicate a superior segmentation performance of the proposed method (with or without TTSN) in comparison to the baseline results.
+The proposed method with TTSN also delivered better semantic and instance segmentation performance compared to offline normalization (single image or atlas image) or extended offline normalization approaches.
+Comparing the fifth and sixth rows shows that using TTSN slightly improves the segmentation performance for all evaluation indices.

 The results of Table~\ref{tnbc_res} to Table~\ref{nuinsseg_res} show the generalization capability of the models in different experimental setups for unseen test datasets.
 A number of observations can be inferred from the results of these tables.